 SK: The wallpaper was really motivated by the lime green sofas which didn’t really go well with anything we owned.
 We ended up with them as our white leather sofas didn’t last long after we had our first son – white sofas and energetic young boys just don’t get along.
 But I find that these photo-wallpapers are a really cool design tool and very inexpensive to change.

-.
+SK: The bathroom.
+It’s nice and big.
+I also love the kitchen.
 I always wanted to have a big counter so you could sit on it.
 The boys like their room although they just like to hang out wherever we are.

 HGTV: What about your art?

 SK: The panorama paintings were purchased at the Jarmark Dominikański in the city of Gdańsk.
 It’s a three week long, one of a kind market, where all kinds of new and old things are sold.
 Jewelry is usually the most popular but you can also purchase great works of art from young artists at very reasonable prices.